Arundel Castle: History

 The original structure was a motte-and-bailey castle.
 Roger de Montgomery was declared the first Earl of Arundel as the King granted him the property as part of a much larger honour of hundreds of manors.
 Roger, who was a cousin of William the Conqueror, had stayed in Normandy to keep the peace there while William was away in England.
 He was rewarded for his loyalty with extensive lands in the Welsh Marches and across the country, together with one fifth of Sussex (Arundel Rape).
 He began work on Arundel Castle in around 1067.

 Between 1101 and 1102 the castle was besieged by the forces of Henry I after its holder Robert of Bellême rebelled.
 The siege ended with the castle surrendering to the king.
-The castle then passed to Adeliza of Louvain (who had previously been married to Henry I) and her husband William d'Aubigny.
-Empress Matilda stayed in the castle, in 1139.
-It then passed down the d'Aubigny line until the death of Hugh d'Aubigny, 5th Earl of Arundel in 1243.
+The castle then passed to Henry I's widow Adeliza of Louvain and her second husband William d'Aubigny.
+Adeliza and William hosted Adeliza's stepdaughter Empress Matilda in the castle in 1139, during the early years of the Anarchy.

+Adeliza died in 1151, and William died in 1176.
+The castle then passed down the d'Aubigny line until the death of Hugh, 5th Earl of Arundel, in 1243.
 John Fitzalan then inherited jure matris the castle and honour of Arundel, by which, according to Henry VI's "admission" of 1433, he was later retrospectively held to have become de jure Earl of Arundel.

-The FitzAlan male line ceased on the death of Henry Fitzalan, 12th Earl of Arundel, whose daughter and heiress Mary FitzAlan married Thomas Howard, 4th Duke of Norfolk in 1555, to whose descendants the castle and earldom passed.
+The FitzAlan male line ceased on the death of Henry, 12th Earl of Arundel, whose daughter and heiress, Lady Mary FitzAlan, married the 4th Duke of Norfolk in 1555, to whose descendants the castle and earldom passed.

 In 1643, during the First English Civil War, the castle was besieged.
 The 800 royalists inside surrendered after 18 days.
-Afterwards in 1653 Parliament ordered the slighting of the castle; however "weather probably destroyed more".
+Afterwards, in 1653, Parliament ordered the slighting of the castle; however, "weather probably destroyed more".